 This first video shares a variety of images from the 2019 Festival with music from the Sunday night church concert - a beautiful piece by Charles Koechlin, Épitaphe de Jean Harlow, Op.164 and performed by Amy Dickson (saxophone), Sally Walker (flulte) and Charles Owen (piano).
 Enjoy!

-This new segment allows us to stay connected with the musicians as we get to hear from an artist joining us in 2021 and find out what they’ve been up to during this pandemic period.
+This segment allows us to stay connected with the musicians as we get to hear from artists either joining us in 2021 or artists that have previously attended AFCM, and find out what they’ve been up to during this pandemic period.
 Our first Artist Connection features the talented Yumi Kurosawa.
 Yumi was an award winning koto star from a young age, and is now one of the world’s most exciting soloists on what is Japan’s national instrument.
 Her solo repertoire includes classical Japanese compositions, as well as her own innovative and enchanting original works.

 Our second Artist Connections takes us to Adelaide to hear from Mark Gaydon, bassoon extraordinaire!
 Mark will make his AFCM debut next year when he joins us in Townsville for our 30th Anniversary Festival.
 Mark is an avid teacher of music, has been Principal Bassoonist with the Adelaide Symphony Orchestra since 2003 and has appeared as guest principal bassoon with the Sydney, Queensland, Tasmanian and New Zealand symphony orchestras.